Last Updated, April 23, 2026

 • It increases the chance of explicit brand mention inside AI answers.

-• It supports direct linking back to the right page or source.
+• It supports direct linking to the correct page, author, or organisation.

 • It helps authority signals convert into visible attribution rather than hidden influence.